CurtisNewbie/Little-Tools-and-Projects/README.md

 This is a project for transferring files with Java.
 It only allows two terminal to communicate and share files at the same time (sender and receiver).
 It's working perfectly fine on my laptop (using localhost), however, as I am living in a student accommodation, it is rather difficult for me to connect between two devices as usual.

+<h3><a href="https://github.com/CurtisNewbie/Simple-Tools-and-Projects/tree/master/ffmpegConvert">FFMPEG Convert</a></h3>

+Simple tool that converts all files in a directory to specified format using FFMPEG CLI.

 <h3><a href="https://github.com/CurtisNewbie/Simple-Tools-and-Projects/tree/master/BouncingBall">BouncingBall Animation</a></h3>

 A simple animation of a ball bouncing in the window.
 It is implemented using Java and JavaFX.